A Stochastic Block-coordinate Proximal Newton Method for Nonconvex Composite Minimization: The Stochastic Block-coordinate Proximal Newton Method

-\begin{remark} Algorithm~\ref{alg:pnewton} becomes IPNM proposed in~\cite{Z24} when \(S_k \equiv [n]\), \(\forall k\).
-The main differences between Algorithm~\ref{alg:pnewton} and the inexact variable metric block-coordinate descent method proposed in~\cite{LW20} are the termination condition of the subproblem and the line search condition.
+\begin{remark} The main differences between Algorithm~\ref{alg:pnewton} and the inexact variable metric block-coordinate descent method proposed in~\cite{LW20} are the termination condition of the subproblem and the line search condition.
 In the latter method, the approximate solution \(\hat{y}^k\) for each \(k\) satisfies

 where \(q_{S_k}^{k,*} = \inf_yq_{S_k}^{k}(y)\) and \(\eta_{vm}\in (0, 1)\).
 Adaptive choices of \(\eta_{vm}\) are allowed and \(q_{S_k}^{k,*}\) is not required in calculating. \(x^{k+1}\) is updated by \(x^k + \alpha_k d_k\), where \(\alpha_k\) satisfies